mauriciomoccelin/neutralize-event-store/README.md

 ---
 ## Publishing mesagen in kafka

+> See how to create a tenant and generate a token in 2e2 tests.

 Let's leave an example of how to publish a message in the broker in *C#* code.

 - Create a console project.